Zren/NewTabRecentBookmarks/ReadMe.md

 You can easily load the `src/` as an unpacked addon in Firefox.

 To test in Chrome, you will need to modify the `manifest.json` before loading it as an unpacked extension.
-First run `python3 buildchrome.py` to modify the `manifest.json`.
+First run `python3 preparebuild_chrome.py` to modify the `manifest.json`.

+Run `git checkout src/manifest.json` to reset the file before commiting changes with it.

 ![](screenshots/ChromeWithFavicons.png)